CloudLabsAI-Azure/Azure-Well-Architected-Framework/Overview.md

 # **Overview**

-The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
+The Microsoft Azure Well-Architected Framework (WAF) assessment is desgined to provide clients with high-level guidance and best practices to help you maintain and improve secure, reliable, perfomant, cost optimised and operationally excellent applications in the Azure Cloud.

 The framework consists of five pillars of architectural excellence:

-  * Reliability
+1. Reliability
-  * Security
+2. Security
-  * Cost Optimization
+3. Cost Optimization
-  * Operational Excellence
+4. Operational Excellence
-  * Performance Efficiency
+5. Performance Efficiency

    ![](./media/waf-overview01.png)